Eladlev/AutoPrompt/README.md

 ## Tips

 - Prompt accuracy may fluctuate during the optimization.
 To identify the best prompts, we recommend continuous refinement following the initial generation of the benchmark.
 Set the number of optimization iterations with `--num_steps` and control sample generation by specifying `max_samples` in the `dataset` section.
-For instance, setting `max_samples: 50` and `--num_steps 30` limits benchmark to 50 samples, allowing for 25 additional refinement iterations, assuming 10 samples per iteration.
+For instance, setting `max_samples: 50` and `--num_steps 30` limits the benchmark to 50 samples, allowing for 25 additional refinement iterations, assuming 10 samples per iteration.

 - The framework supports checkpoints for easy resumption of optimization from the last saved state.
 It automatically saves the most recent optimization state in a `dump` path.
 Use `--output_dump` to set this path and `--load_path` to resume from a checkpoint.
 <!--